shivamdesale13/portfolio_24/README.md

-# Personal Portfolio Website

-This repository contains the source code and files for my personal portfolio website.
-The website is built using HTML, CSS, and JavaScript.

 ## Description

 The personal portfolio website showcases my skills, projects, and experiences as a web developer.
 It serves as an online platform to highlight my work and provide information about my background and expertise.